The Project I’m Working On

 For other topics not related to consciousness studies, especially in quantum physics and my past work as a postdoc, you can browse through my ResearchGate page.

-Or, finally, you can simply follow me on Twitter.
+Or, finally, you can simply follow me on Twitter or on Bluesky.

 I hope that helps in clarifying what I’m working on.
 For any further questions, feel free to ask (marco dot masi at gmail dot com).